MechaResearch/MechaPwn/README.md

 The Dragon[^2]-based MechaCon store configuration flags and patches were encrypted in their EEPROM, and the patch DES key was eventually brute-forced, thus allowing code execution on those units and for the full keystore to be dumped.

 Normally, the patch area is write-protected and cannot be written to at runtime except while using PMAP in TEST mode (this requires soldering).
-Furthermore, the configuration area can only be written to when it is empty.
+Furthermore, the configuration area can only be written when it is empty.

 This is done to prevent an attacker or anyone outside of Sony's factory from overwriting the mechacon configuration.